BayAreaMetro/zoning/README.md

 Based on this work, the count of parcels for which we have sourced zoning data was at:
 1772637

+####Other Errors:

 #####Match Field Errors:

 The [Project Management Spreadsheet] contains errors in the "match field" which is the field that matches the source jurisdiction's zoning definition to those in the zoning_id table which we use as an output -- see [field names].

-We added these name fixes to the end of 'load/load-generic-zoning-code-table.sql'.
+We added these name fixes to the end of 'load/load-generic-zoning-code-table.sql', before [Assigning Zoning to Parcels](####Assigning Zoning to Parcels).

-One of these errors, in the Richmond feature class, we did not detect until after completing the above steps and performing visual inspection.
-We added the necessary line to the loading script for future use and then we used the process detailed in 'process/richmondmatchcodes.sql', to load richmond individually in this case.
+One of these errors, in the Richmond feature class, we did not detect until after completing the above steps.
+We added the necessary line to the loading script for future use.
+Then we used the process detailed in 'process/richmondmatchcodes.sql', to load richmond individually and append its parcels/zoning.

-#####Other Known Data Outside Project Geodatabases
+#####Geospatial Data Outside Project Geodatabases

 These jurisdictions did not have feature classes in the source geodatabase: